andersongames/auto-folder/README.md

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute it with attribution.

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements or bug fixes.

----